 Yes, he did.

-But he had already contradicted himself before many witnesses saying that whatever the Justice Department policy may or may not be, that did not factor into his decision not to get make the decision on obstruction.
+But he had already contradicted himself before many witnesses saying that whatever the Justice Department policy may or may not be, that did not factor into his decision not to make the decision on obstruction.

 Because they didn't even have a theory, a legal theory of the case that made any sense to anyone.

-This was the legal opinion of a lawyer, and maybe a few lawyers in the special counsel's office, not the opinion of the Department of Justice or lawyers that actually do this for a living.
+This was the legal opinion of a lawyer and maybe a few lawyers in the special counsel's office, not the opinion of the Department of Justice or lawyers that actually do this for a living.

-And that's the that's the truth of the matter.
+And that's the truth of the matter.

 He got right to it when he said that.